ver228/tierpsy-tracker/docs/HOWTO.md

 	C : label selected box as `Worm Cluster`.
 	B : label selected box as `Bad`.
 	U : label selected box as `Undefined`.

 	J : Join both trajectories in the zoomed windows.
 	S : Split the selected trajectory at the current time frame.

 	Up key : select the top zoomed window.
 	Down key : select the bottom zoomed window.

 	[ : Move the the begining of the selected trajectory.
 	] : Move the the end of the selected trajectory.

 	+ : Zoom out the main window.
 	- : Zoom in the main window.

 	> : Duplicated the frame step size.
 	< : Half the frame step size.

 	Left key : Increse the frame by step size.
 	Right key : Decrease the frame by step size.

 ## Single Worm Viewer
-It is a similar interface to the [Tierpsy Tracker Viewer](#tierpsy-tracker-viewer) created specifically for the `SINGLE_WORM_SHAFER` case.
+It is simplified version of the [Tierpsy Tracker Viewer](#tierpsy-tracker-viewer) created specifically for the `SINGLE_WORM_SHAFER` case.
 It can be used as shown below.

 ![SWTrackerViewer](https://cloud.githubusercontent.com/assets/8364368/26412826/e608bfea-40a1-11e7-9d3e-d0b8bf482db2.gif)